by Glynis Sherwood MEd

 - Overcome traumatic stress symptoms by learning to contain and neutralize them

 - Create a new realistic narrative for your life based on legitimate hope, confidence and a sense of strengthened self identity and direction

 A Few Words About Traumatic Stress

 Traumatic stress is a form of emotional dysregulation characterized by high anxiety and, sometimes, depression, that requires active treatment if healing is to occur.
 The first step in trauma therapy is to establish psychological safety in therapy sessions.
-Survivors learn to stay grounded in the present, and to contain emotional overwhelm / flooding, or numbing / dissociation.
+Survivors learn to stay grounded in the present, and to contain emotional overwhelm / flooding, or numbing, aka dissociation.

 Once the survivor’s ability to stay calmly present becomes strengthened IE voluntary, then traumatic memories, feelings or beliefs can be processed safely and effectively.
-The end goal is the emotional ‘neutralization’ of traumatic memories, so they just become stories about events survivors have experienced, and can be integrated without further emotional distress.
+The end goal is the emotional ‘neutralization’ of traumatic memories, so they just become stories about events survivors have experienced and can be integrated with a compassionate view towards the self, without further emotional distress.